mozilla/bigquery-backfill/backfill/2021-01-07-gpu-active/README.md

 bq cp --append_table moz-fx-data-backfill-7:telemetry_stable.voice_v4 moz-fx-data-shared-prod:telemetry_stable.voice_v4
 ```

-Now both the prod live and stable tables are backfilled, so we can delete the
+Now stable tables are backfilled, so we can delete the
 rows in the error table corresponding to the backfilled pings:

 ```sql